D3vil0p3r/OpenPasswordFilter/README.md

 Download the [latest release](https://github.com/D3vil0p3r/OpenPasswordFilter/releases/latest) and run the installer in all the Domain Controllers.

-Be sure that the files are installed inside the SYSVOL.
+Be sure that files are installed inside the SYSVOL directory.

 ### Manual